hermeznetwork/cli-bidding/readme.md

 ### GetHezBalances  <a id="7"></a>
-Display the current HEZ balance of the ethereum account and balance inside the HermezAuction contract
+Display the current HEZ balance of the ethereum account and inside the HermezAuction contract

 ```bash=
 node src/biddingCLI.js getHezBalances